Lumenrv/WebrdiverIO-Docker-allure-with-crossbrowsing-tests/README.md

 $ npm install

-You will need to install [docker](https://docs.docker.com/get-docker/).
+You will need to install [docker](https://docs.docker.com/get-docker/) as well.

+To run the test use the command

+$wdio run wdio.conf.js